 My name is Traci Rylands and Atlanta, Ga. has been my home for most of my life.

 Writer, editor.
 Friend, wife, Mom.
-Coupon clipper, church food pantry volunteer.
-Investigation Discovery (ID) addict, amateur travel agent.
+Coupon clipper, Investigation Discovery (ID) addict, amateur travel agent.
 Those are a few words that describe me.
 But the most important would be follower of Christ.

 As a student at the University of Georgia, I took obituaries over the phone at the Athens Daily News.
 My first job after college was with a company that sold “pre-need” funeral plan insurance policies.
 So I have met many funeral directors over the years and am comfortable with the subjects of death, funerals and cemeteries.

 Now I’m a photo volunteer for Findagrave.com, a database of cemeteries around the world.
 I enjoy learning about the stories of those individuals whose graves I find while on my rambles.
 The term “cemetery hopping” comes from when I move from grave to grave trying to locate a specific grave.

 I am not connected in any way with Findagrave.com management and receive no compensation for writing about them.
 I am not employed or connected to the funeral service industry.
 I just want to share my passion for unearthing the past and what happens along the way.
 As of November 2022, I have visited cemeteries in 25 states.

 I’ve spoken to a number of historical societies and DAR (Daughters of the American Revolution) chapters, so if you’d like me to come present to your group, feel free to contact me.